HelmsTeaching/tracery-cayliecox/README.md

 This is a Tracery bot that imitates Walter Fisher.
 I took the sentence structure, words, and phrases from his book _Human Communication as Narration_.
+The bot includes five symbols (two of the symbols have identical option lists).